page-decoration REQUEST A REPRESENTATIVE

 The number of cataplexy attacks per week was recorded daily in the sleep and symptom daily diary, with attacks recorded as 0, 1, 2, 3, 4, or 5 or more per day.2

-Patients taking once-at-bedtime LUMRYZ were half as likely to doze during activities of daily living vs placebo as measured by ESS1,2,4
+Patients taking once-at-bedtime LUMRYZ were less likely to doze during activities of daily living vs placebo1,2,4

 Secondary Endpoint: LSM change from baseline ESS score